top of page

 a.
 The organs of the Association shall be the Governing Board, (henceforth referred to as the Board), an Advisory Council, and the Association Meeting.
 The Officers of the Association shall consist of a President, Vice-President, and Secretary-Treasurer.

 b.
 The Executive Committee (henceforth refereed to as the Executive) shall consist of the officers of the association.
-“The Governing Board shall consist of the Executive, four members and one YRN representative.
-At its discretion the Board may include the immediate past president to serve as an ex-officio member of the Executive.
+The Board shall consist of the Executive, four members at large and the President of the Young Researchers' Network (or his/her designate), who must be a member of ECSA-C. The immediate past president shall serve as an ex-officio member of the Executive.
+The Board shall approve the selection of the Chair(s) of the biennial conference meeting.
+If the Chair is not an elected member of the Board, he/she shall sit on the Board ex officio

 c.
 Election of Officers and members of the Board:

-4. Election shall be by secret ballot.
-The Nominating Committee shall arrange for counting of the ballots.
+iv.
+The election shall normally take place at the biennial Association Meeting, which is held at the biennial conference.
+The Election Committee shall arrange for the counting of the ballots and announce the results at the Association Meeting.
 The candidate or candidates with the highest number of votes shall be declared elected.
 In the event of a tie for members of the Executive or the Board, those members of the Board who have been duly elected shall take one of the following actions:

-2. invite both candidates to serve on the Board
+(2) Invite both candidates to serve on the Board;

-3. settle the matter by lot
+(3) Settle the matter by lot.

 V. Functions of the Executive Committee and the Board: